speedata/xts-doc/docs/reference/.ref/stylesheet.md

-`scope` ()
-:   Set the scope of the css rules.
-Can be `layout` or `data`.

-    `layout`
-    :    The CSS rules apply to the commands in the layout XML file.

-    `data`
-    :    The CSS rules apply to the elements in the data file.

 ## Remarks
 If no filename is given, the speedata Publisher expects the CSS rules as the contents of this element.